apamo/QlikSenseCM2SaaS/CM Ticketing to SaaS JWT.md

 Before you go over the how-to assets in the next section, there are few considerations with SaaS JWT.
 As you know, the end goal is to avoid the interactive login when users access embedded content from a Qlik Sense application.
 This requires an integration between your solution and QSE SaaS so that users are automatically logged into QSE SaaS i.e. SSO authentication.
 Unlike Qlik Sense client-managed, Ticket authentication isn't an option in SaaS so the only option available is JWT.

 The JWT has basically three pieces or components: the payload, the signing options, the private key for signing the token.
 Qlik made important changes to the JWT authorization capabilities with tenants on June 6, 2022.
-Basicallt, there are two additional attributes for Qlik's JWT token:
+Basically, there are two additional attributes for Qlik's JWT token:

 ![image](https://user-images.githubusercontent.com/10588391/174314853-2862f04c-268c-41d3-bcad-e520f10a4718.png)
 Source: [What's new in Qlik Cloud](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Introduction/saas-change-log.htm)